brightprogrammer/starter-hugo-academic/content/post/pwner-beginner-an-introduction-on-how-to-start-pwn-challenges/index.md

 ```python
 # which terminal to use
 context.terminal = ['xfce4-terminal', '--tab', '-x']
 ```

 This is for `xfce4-terminal` to launch a new tab and `-x` is for executing the command passed to it by pwntools.
 This will automatically launch a gdb terminal and then you can debug your exploit from there!

+## Example #1 : ret2win

+Let's try solving a challege as an example